Mecca: Sources of water

 Due to Mecca's climatic conditions water scarcity has been an issue throughout its history.
 In pre-modern Mecca, the city used a few chief sources of water.
 Among them were local wells, such as the Zamzam Well, that produced generally brackish water.
 Finding a sustainable water source to supply Mecca's permanent population and the large number of annual pilgrims was an undertaking that began in the Abbasid era under the auspices of Zubayda, the wife of the caliph Harun ar-Rashid.
-She donated funds for the deepening of Zamzam Well and funded a massive construction project likely costing 1.75 Million gold dinars.
+She donated funds for the deepening of Zamzam Well and funded a massive construction project likely costing 1.75 million gold dinars.
 The project encompassed the construction of an underground aqueduct from the عين حنين and smaller water sources in the area to Mecca in addition to the construction of a waterworks on Mount Arafat called عين زبيدة using a separate conduit to connect it to Mecca and the Masjid al-Haram.
 Over time however the system deteriorated and failed to fulfil its function.
-Thus in 1245 CE, 1361 CE, 1400 CE, 1474 CE, and 1510 CE different rulers invested into extensive repairs of the system.
-In 1525 CE due to the system's troubles persisting however the Ottoman sultan Suleiman the Magnificent began a construction project to rebuild the aqueduct in its entirety, the project took until 1571 CE to be completed.
+Thus in 1245, 1361, 1400, 1474, and 1510 different rulers invested into extensive repairs of the system.
+In 1525, due to the system's troubles persisting however the Ottoman sultan Suleiman the Magnificent began a construction project to rebuild the aqueduct in its entirety, the project took until 1571 to be completed.
 Its water quality was greatly lacking during the 19th century until a restoration and cleaning project by Osman Pasha began.

 Another source which sporadically provided water was rainfall which was stored by the people in small reservoirs or cisterns.
 According to al-Kurdī, there had been 89 floods by 1965.
 In the last century, the most severe flood was that of 1942.
 Since then, dams have been built to ameliorate this problem.

-In the modern day water treatment plants and desalination facilities have been constructed and are being constructed to provide suitable amounts of water fit for human consumption to the city.
+In the modern day, water treatment plants and desalination facilities have been constructed and are being constructed to provide suitable amounts of water fit for human consumption to the city.

 Climate

 Mecca features a hot desert climate (Köppen: BWh), in three different plant hardiness zones: 10, 11 and 12.
 Like most Saudi Arabian cities, Mecca retains warm to hot temperatures even in winter, which can range from 19 C at night to 30 C in the afternoon.
 Summer temperatures are extremely hot and consistently break the 40 C mark in the afternoon, dropping to 30 C in the evening, but humidity remains relatively low, at 30–40%.
 Rain usually falls in Mecca in small amounts scattered between November and January, with heavy thunderstorms also common during the winter.
+Occasional summer rainfall in recent years has been associated with the northward movement of the Intertropical Convergence Zone.